zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 ## Remediate & Revalidate Misconfigurations in your EKS cluster

 To effect risk mitigation and proper hygiene,  we will prioritize mitigating the following 2 misconfigurations:

-**1. Disable Anonymous Auth to the Kubernetes API server**

-When enabled, requests that are not rejected by other configured authentication methods are treated as anonymous requests.
-These requests are then served by the secure port of the K8s API server.
-One should rely on authentication to authorize access and disallow anonymous requests.
-Anonymous requests have a username of system:anonymous, and a group name of system:unauthenticated

-This can be perfomed by modifing the API Server POD configuration file with **--anonymous-auth=false** parameter setting.

-Include Screenshot

-**2. Enable the "AlwaysPullImages" Admission Control Plugin**

-This admission controller modifies every new Pod to force the image pull policy to Always.
-This is useful in a multitenant cluster so that users can be assured that their private images can only be used by those who have the credentials to pull them.
-Without this admission controller, once an image has been pulled to a node, any pod from any user can use it simply by knowing the image’s name (assuming the Pod is scheduled onto the right node), without any authorization check against the image.
-When this admission controller is enabled, images are always pulled prior to starting containers, which means valid credentials are required.

-To enable this plugin, we need to set the **--enable-admission-plugins** parameter in API Server POD configuration file and include AlwaysPullImages to the list of default admission plugins.

-Include Screenshot

-After remediation steps, we can trigger a new configuration audit scan to validate that 2 of the 4 misconfigurations show up with their Status updated to "Resolved".

-Include MVC screenshot with only 2 remaining misconfigurations